evolbioinfo/goalign/docs/commands/sample.md

 ### sample
 This command samples sites or sequences from an input alignment (fasta by default or phylip with `-p`):
-1. `goalign sample sites`: take a random subsequence starting at a random position and with the given length from the input alignment;
+1. `goalign sample sites`: take a random subalignment from the input alignment.
+If --consecutive is true, then a start position is randomly chosen, and the next "length" positions are extracted.
+Otherwise, if consecutive is false, then "length" positions are sampled without replacement from the original alignment (any order);
 2. `goalign sample seqs`: take a random subset of the sequences from an input alignment;
 3. `goalign sample rarefy`: Take a new sample taking into accounts counts.
 Each sequence in the alignment has associated counts.
 The sum s of the counts represents the number of sequences in the underlying initial dataset.
 The goal is to downsample (rarefy) the initial dataset, by sampling n sequences from s (n<s), and taking the alignment corresponding to this new sample, i.e by taking only unique (different) sequences from it.